joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > This will generate 6 files with the respective default names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph.
-Where the three Result files are tables with the statistical tests for each GO Term, and the other three Graph files are images files displaying a graph view of the enriched GO terms.
+The three Result files are tables with statistical tests for each GO Term, and the other three Graph files are image files displaying a graph view of the enriched GO terms.
 >    > </details>
 >    {: .question}
 >
 > 8. **Rename** files to MF Trapnell, BP Trapnell, CC Trapnell, MF graphTrapnell, BP graphTrapnell and CC graphTrapnell, respectively.

 > As you can see, the output consists of a table with p-values and frequencies for each GO type plus an image with a graph view of the GO type, where you can visualize the enrichment results and highlighted enriched ontology branches.
 >
 >    > ### {% icon comment %} Comments